Types of Air Conditioners: Find Your Perfect Chill

 Cons:

-• Geothermal requires significant upfront investment and land space.
+• Geothermal requires major upfront investment and enough suitable land or site conditions.

-• Hybrid systems depend on local climate to maximize savings.
+• Hybrid savings depend on local climate and energy prices.

 Factors to Consider When Choosing an Air Conditioner